rsedevnet/bmsnav/README.md

 In the interim, you can download and install the APK directly, if you like: [BMSNav-1.0.0.apk](https://rsedev.net/bmsnav/apk/BMSNav-1.0.0.apk)

 It's a universal APK that should work on any recent-ish Android device.
-I assume you know how to sideload APKs for your particular device, and I assume you understand the risks involved.
+I assume that you know how to sideload APKs for your particular device and that you're aware of the risks involved.
 If you're not sure what any of this means, I would recommend waiting for the Amazon Appstore release... hopfeully soon!

 #### BMSNavServer